ErrorTzy/writings/notes/Aristotle/LectureNotes.md

 Plato and Aristotle: different attitude towards ordinary language good life: Platonic or Aristotelian?
 How much pain can we take?

-Modern: explain higher by lower (reduction)
+Modern: explain higher by lower (reduction, maybe from the tradition of atom ism)
 Ancient: explain lower by higher

 Aristotle: